 Get an Appraisal

-You can't protect the value of your ring if you don't know what it's worth.
-"A thorough appraisal will include the carat weight, cut, color, and clarity of all the diamonds, the carat weight and shape of any colored stones, the metal type and fineness or karat, as well as any identifying marks, hallmarks, or stamps," says Elizabeth Doyle, president and co-founder of Doyle & Doyle.
-Most insurance companies will require an appraisal for higher value pieces (for example, rings worth $5,000 or more) while an invoice or receipt suffices for less expensive items.
+You can't protect the value of your ring if you don't know its worth.
+An appraisal will account for all the key elements of value including carat weight, cut, color, clarity, and quantity of diamonds; types of metal and weight; shape and carat weight of other stones; and any distinctive markings, model numbers, or stamps.
+Current retail prices in the regional market, origin of the materials used, and craftsmanship of the piece are also taken into account.
+Most insurance companies will require an appraisal for higher value pieces (for example, rings worth $5,000 or more) while an invoice or receipt may be sufficient for less expensive items.

 Find a reputable appraiser with sparkling reviews, preferably one who also holds a graduate degree in gemology and is a member of a national appraisal society.
 (The GIA recognizes these associations.)
-"It's very important that your appraisal is accurate," says Zaven Ghanimian, designer for Simon G. Jewelry.
-"It's not a good thing if the appraiser inflates the value of your ring."
-Sure, you might be thrilled when the sparkler that cost your groom $2,000 appraises for double, but you could end up losing money in the long run.
-You'll pay a higher monthly premium for a ring that appraises for $4,000, and if it's lost or stolen, your insurance company may just replace the ring — which could also only cost them $2,000 — instead of cutting you a check for the cool 4K.
+And, make sure that the appraisal value is accurate and not inflated.
+Sure, you might be thrilled when the sparkler that cost your partner $2,000 appraises for double, but you could end up losing money in the long run.
+You'll pay a higher monthly premium for a ring that appraises for $4,000.

-The good news is your engagement ring was a smart investment!
-As its value has likely gone up since it was purchased, it's important to have your ring reappraised every 2 to 3 years for insurance purposes.
-And consider going back to the same appraiser each time (assuming you had a good experience), says Bulsara.
-Most reputable appraisers will retain a copy of your original appraisal and can work from that instead of starting from scratch — and that cuts costs.
-(But bring a copy of your appraisal in the event they don't keep records for that long.)
+The good news is your engagement ring was a smart investment.
+As its value has likely gone up since it was purchased, it's important to have your ring reappraised every two to three years for insurance purposes.
+Most reputable appraisers will retain a copy of your original appraisal and can work from that instead of starting from scratch (this also helps to cut costs).
+Just to be sure, bring along a copy of your original appraisal in the event that they don't keep records for that long.